brown-rabbit/Parshu_PiLabs/README.md

 # Project Structure

-Parshu_PiLabs
+Parshu_PiLabs -

-│
+1. tailscale-remote-access
-├ tailscale-remote-access
+2. pihole-dns-server
-├ pihole-dns-server
+3. nginx-web-server
-├ nginx-web-server
+4. aws-cloud-website
-└ future-labs
+5. future-labs

 Each folder contains documentation, setup steps, and observations from the lab.